danieltobias-okta/MassImport/README.md

 ---

 ## Python Utilities
 If you want to play around with the importer, I've included a folder called `pythonUtilites`.
+You will need [Python 3.7](https://www.python.org/downloads/) to run it.
 It will generate a list of N users for you.
 If you want to change the headers, you need to edit the `fieldnames` variable and also include how you want the program to generate these values in your `writer.writerow` function call.
 It will output a `users.csv` file, which you should move into the parent MassImport directory.
 The syntax is
 ```
 python createUsers.py N
 ```